The distinction between meth vs. crystal meth lies in how and why people make them.

-The difference between crystal meth and meth lies in how and why they are manufactured.
-But unfortunately, both drugs are highly addictive and potentially deadly.
 Meth and crystal meth both produce a long-lasting euphoric high.
-However, the physical and mental effects of addiction to both drugs are devastating.
+Unfortunately, both drugs are highly addictive and potentially deadly.
+The physical and mental effects of addiction to both drugs are devastating.

 Methamphetamine, a stimulant, is manufactured by pharmaceutical companies in pill form or a white powder.
 Meth abuse, however, is illegal.
 Street names for meth include chalk, crank, and yellow powder.
 Meth affects the nervous system and alters brain chemistry.
 Meth is highly addictive and produces a highly energized state with a long-lasting high.

 Crystal meth is the purest, illicit form of methamphetamine, but unlike meth, it is produced illegally with uncertain ingredients.
 Street names for crystal meth include ice, glass, and speed, and it resembles rock or glass in appearance.
 Another difference between crystal meth and meth is how people use the drug.
 Crystal meth can be taken by mouth orally as a pill or dissolved powder into an injectable liquid form.
 Other ways to use crystal meth include snorting and smoking.